26 February 2026

 • Own-voice modeling and enhanced device handling

 We will showcase new capabilities for modeling challenging device-level audio scenarios, including devices with microphones and speakers and complex near-field and own-voice interactions.
 The session will demonstrate how detailed geometry and acoustic configurations can be handled efficiently, improving both training data quality and realism in virtual device prototyping.
+This update enables AEC simulations for smart speakers and speakerphones along with own-voice modeling for wearable acoustic devices.

 • Automated scene generation